abuech2s/nmeasim/Readme.md

 2021-07-28 : V1.0.7

-- add navStatus, course and trueHeading for Message 1
+- add navStatus, course and trueHeading for AIS-Message 1
-- add posFixType for Message 5
+- add posFixType for AIS-Message 5
 - add some unit tests

 2021-07-11 : V1.0.6